 Church Stretton Arts Festival is the highlight of the Arts scene in South Shropshire.

-This year, the Festival runs from 26th July to 10th August 2025.
-We’ve a host of exciting events lined up.
+The 2026 Festival runs from 25th July to 9th August.
+This year we are celebrating 60 years since the Festival was founded, and we have a wonderful selection of events lined up.
 Full details of what’s on offer can be found on the Arts Festival Website strettonfestival.org.uk.

 The Exhibition